 The value added tax is imposed on the provision of services, goods and also on imports.
 A standard rate of 23% applies, together with an intermediate rate of 13% and a reduced one of 6%.
 Different rates apply in the autonomous regions of Portugal: 22%, 12% and a lower rate of 5% in Madeira and rates of 18%, 9% and 4% in the Azores.

 Service providers and suppliers are required to register for VAT purposes in Portugal.
 Monthly returns are required when the annual turnover exceeds a certain amount and the VAT returns have a filing deadline.
 Monthly and quarterly VAT returns are applicable in Portugal.

 Certain VAT refunds may apply for non-resident companies that are providing services in the country but are unable to register for a Portuguese VAT number.
-You can talk to an expert in tax laws, like one of our lawyers in Portugal, to find out more about the requirements for foreign companies operating in the country.
+You can talk to an expert in tax laws, like one of our lawyers in Portugal, to find out more about the requirements for foreign companies operating in the country in 2021.

 How do I register for VAT in Portugal?